r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Title: Python behind the scenes #12: how async/await works in Python
 Date: 2021-07-29 7:00
 Tags: Python behind the scenes, Python, CPython
+Summary: Mark functions as `async`.
+Call them with `await`.
+All of a sudden, your program becomes asynchronous – it can do useful things while it waits for other things, such as I/O operations, to complete.<br><br>Code written in the `async`/`await` style looks like regular synchronous code but works very differently.
+To understand how it works, one should be familiar with many non-trivial concepts including concurrency, parallelism, event loops, I/O multiplexing, asynchrony, cooperative multitasking and coroutines.
+Python's implementation of `async`/`await` adds even more concepts to this list: generators, generator-based coroutines, native coroutines, `yield` and `yield from`.
+Because of this complexity, many Python programmers that use `async`/`await` do not realize how it actually works.
+I believe that it should not be the case.
+The `async`/`await` pattern can be explained in a simple manner if you start from the ground up.
+And that's what we're going to do today.

 Mark functions as `async`.
 Call them with `await`.
 All of a sudden, your program becomes asynchronous – it can do useful things while it waits for other things, such as I/O operations, to complete.

 Code written in the `async`/`await` style looks like regular synchronous code but works very differently.
 To understand how it works, one should be familiar with many non-trivial concepts including concurrency, parallelism, event loops, I/O multiplexing, asynchrony, cooperative multitasking and coroutines.
 Python's implementation of `async`/`await` adds even more concepts to this list: generators, generator-based coroutines, native coroutines, `yield` and `yield from`.
 Because of this complexity, many Python programmers that use `async`/`await` do not realize how it actually works.
 I believe that it should not be the case.
 The `async`/`await` pattern can be explained in a simple manner if you start from the ground up.
 And that's what we're going to do today.

+**Note**: In this post I'm referring to CPython 3.9.
+Some implementation details will certainly change as CPython evolves.
+I'll try to keep track of important changes and add update notes.

 ## It's all about concurrency